-South Suburban College offers five types of associate degrees which are transferable to four-year colleges and universities:
+South Suburban College offers six types of associate degrees which are transferable to four-year colleges and universities:

 South Suburban College awards the Associate in Arts degree, the Associate in Science degree, the Associate in Fine Arts degree, the Associate in Engineering Science degree and the Associate in Applied Science degree.
 In addition, Certificates of Completion may be earned by students enrolled in designated curricula.
 General requirements for the Associate degrees are:

-A student seeking an Associate Degree from South Suburban College must complete at least 50% of his/her final 30 credit hours at SSC with a minimum cumulative college-level grade point average of 2.0, exclusive of any combination of ECEP, CLEP, AP, military experience or transfer credit.
+- A student seeking an Associate Degree from South Suburban College must complete a minimum of 25% of the required college-level credit hours at SSC with a minimum cumulative college-level grade point average of 2.0, exclusive of any combination of ECEP, CLEP, AP, military experience or transfer credit.

-Basic Certificates do not require a high school diploma or High School Equivalency (HSE) to be on file in order to be issued to the student.
+- Basic Certificates do not require a high school diploma or HSE to be on file in order to be issued to the student.